Adderall shortage could affect over 40,000 Americans, CDC warns - UPI.com

 Ruthia He and David Brody face obstruction of justice charges and face up to 20 years in prison if convicted of conspiring to commit healthcare fraud in connection with the submission of false and fraudulent claims for reimbursement for Adderall and other stimulants.

-Both former executives are accused of defrauding taxpayers out of around $100 million.
+Both former executives are accused of defrauding taxpayers out of about $100 million.

 "A disruption involving this large telehealth company could impact as many as 30,000 to 50,000 patients ages 18 years and older across all 50 U.S. states," the CDC said in its statement.